icoretech/chatgpt-retrieval-plugin-docker/README.md

 The build system automates the process of pulling the latest code from the main branch of the ChatGPT Retrieval Plugin project, packaging it into a Docker image, and publishing the image.
 The images are optimized for different vector database providers, resulting in improved performance and reduced image size.

+⚡️ **New**: We now have a Helm chart available for deploying the ChatGPT Retrieval Plugin!
+Check it out [here](https://github.com/icoretech/helm) for easy deployment and management of the plugin.

 ## 🚀 Supported Vector Database Providers

 The build system creates optimized images for the following vector database providers: